vitorelourenco/questions/packages/2203241509/README.md

+Title: Failing to mock declared functions with jest.spyOn

 Question:

 I'm under the impression that jest.spyOn.mockImplementationOnce can mock a function as long as it is implemented as a function expression, but might fail to mock when the function is written as a function declaration.
 Why is it behaving like that?